 Metabolism distribution and excretion.

 Fluconazole is water soluble, well absorbed after oral administration and serum concentration parallels dose.
 Babies and children, especially those with fevers, have accelerated metabolism.
 Most of the drug is excreted in the urine; very little is metabolised by the liver.
 The drug penetrates well into cavities such as around the brain, the eyes, saliva and urine.
+A maximum 17% of the dose is excreted in breast milk in lactating women, with minimal or no side effects in babies exposed to it.

 Drug/ Drug interactions